russmckendrick/records/content/albums/the-far-field-10101734/index.md

 styles: ["Indie Rock", "Synth-pop"]
 ---

-Bolstered by a notoriously great <i>Letterman</i> performance, Future Islands’ 2014 effort <i>Singles</i> was a breakthrough for the synth-pop romantics. <i>The Far Field</i> dives further into their sound, combining the expressiveness of soul with the leanness of post-punk and New Wave, underlined by immediate songwriting and the strong, vulnerable voice of Samuel T. Herring.
-“I don’t believe anymore/I won’t grieve anymore,” he croons on the standout “Cave.” “’Cause what was gold/Is gone and cold.”
+Future Islands’ 2014 effort <i>Singles</i> was a breakthrough for the synth-pop romantics. <i>The Far Field</i> dives further into their sound, combining the expressiveness of soul with the leanness of post-punk and New Wave, underlined by immediate songwriting and the strong, vulnerable voice of Samuel T. Herring.
+“I don’t believe anymore/I won’t grieve anymore,” he croons on the standout “Cave”. “’Cause what was gold/Is gone and cold.”